Freqformer: Image-Demoir\'eing Transformer via Effective Frequency Decomposition: Introduction

 \section{Introduction}

 Capturing digital screens with a camera often introduces moiré patterns—irregular, colorful artifacts caused by aliasing between the screen’s subpixel layout and the camera’s color filter array (CFA)~\cite{reason}.
 These patterns significantly degrade image quality and are difficult to remove due to their complexity and variability.
-Consequently, single-image demoiréing remains a challenging low-level vision task that continues to attract attention from both academia and industry.
+Consequently, single-image demoiréing remains a challenging low-level vision task that continues to attract attention from academia and industry.

 Recent advances in deep learning have led to progress in image demoiréing, with CNN-based models achieving promising results~\cite{he2020fhde, he2019mop, zheng2020image,sun2018moire, yuan2019aim, yu2022towards, xu2024image, xiao2024p}.
 However, most existing approaches treat moiré removal as a holistic restoration task, directly learning to map the input image to a clean output.
 This straightforward strategy is inherently limited due to the complex nature of moiré patterns: the \textbf{color distortions} caused by moiré patterns are mixed with the original image colors, and the \textbf{corrupted textures} often resemble natural structures.
-To address this, some recent works have turned to wavelet-based frequency decomposition, \textit{ e.g.,} the Haar transform, to disentangle image components.
+To address this, some recent works have turned to conventional frequency decomposition tools, such as the Haar wavelet~\cite{luowavelet2020cvprw, liu2020wavelet,yeh2024multibranch} or block-based DCT~\cite{zheng2020image, he2020fhde}, to disentangle image components.
 While frequency-aware methods have shown improved performance, their potential has not been fully explored.
 For instance, some methods~\cite{luowavelet2020cvprw, liu2020wavelet} simply concatenate wavelet subbands for joint learning, failing to exploit the distinct semantics of different frequency components.
-Other methods~\cite{yeh2024multibranch} use complex multi-stage multi-branch architectures, which introduce design complexity and suffer from accumulated reconstruction errors.
+Other methods like~\cite{zheng2020image} may fail to capture and eliminate large-scale moiré patterns effectively due to the restricted receptive field.